MasoniteFramework/docs/useful-features/uploading.md

 ## Uploading

 Uploading with masonite is extremely simple.
 We can use the `Upload` class which is loaded into the container via the `UploadProvider` Service Provider.
-Whenever a file is uploaded, we can retrieve it using the normal `Request.input()` method.
+Whenever a file is uploaded, we can retrieve it using the normal `request.input()` method.
 This will look something like:

 ```markup
 <html>